chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/custom-idps/index.md

 * Client ID
 * Client Secret

-Next, use `chainctl` to log in to Chainguard with a social provider (such as Google, Github, or Gitlab) to bootstrap your account.
+Next, use `chainctl` to log in to Chainguard with an OIDC provider (such as Google, GitHub, or GitLab) to bootstrap your account.

 ```sh
 chainctl auth login
 ```

-Create a new identity provider using the details you noted from your OIDC application.Be sure to update the details in the following example `export` commands to align with your own application/client ID, client secret, and issuer URL.
+Create a new identity provider using the details you noted from your OIDC application.
+Be sure to update the details in the following example `export` commands to align with your own application/client ID, client secret, and issuer URL.

 ```sh
 export NAME=my-sso-identity-provider